danielatrivella/np3_ligand/np3_blob_label/README.md

   The user may browse the found blobs and visualize their predictions using Coot's atom navigation tool.
 The application result also contains a *report table* with all found blobs, their information (intensity, volume, score and position) and their predicted classes by size (number of labeled points in each class), which may help the user summarize the findings and prioritize further analysis.

-More information about the workflow inputs and results, can be found in the provided Usage Notes:
+More information about the workflow inputs, results and overview can be found in the provided Usage Notes:

 > [*Usage Notes*](docs/NP3_Blob_Label-Usage_Notes.pdf)